 We finished the meal with a New York cheesecake drizzled with a cherry merlot sauce, the perfect end to a not-too-shabby meal, considering we made it!

-Most of all, I am now a big believer in the Trafalgar experience and will definitely being considering them for a future trip with Mr. Misadventures.
+Most of all, I am now a big believer in the Trafalgar experience and will definitely be considering them for a future trip with Mr. Misadventures.

 Disclosure: I was a guest of Trafalgar for a tour in San Francisco and Napa.
 I was not required to write this post, nor am I being compensated for doing so.
 All opinions are 100% my own.